www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 - Describe the purpose and process of behavior management approaches such as reinforcement theory, functional analysis assessments, positive behavioral support, and social and interpersonal techniques to manage behavior.
 (CEC 2; InTASC 1,2,3,6)

 - Choose appropriate individual and group management techniques to enhance academic achievement.
 (CEC 2; InTASC 1,2,3)

-Candidates will reflect on the readings from the week and create a thoughtful and well-developed written response synthesizing the information and making connections to the classroom.
+Candidates will reflect on content selections and create a thoughtful and well-developed written response synthesizing the information and making connections to the classroom.

-How Do I Feel?: Candidates will complete a self-evaluation and discuss their findings and the impact this has upon student learning and behavior.
+How Do I Feel?: Candidates will complete a self-evaluation and discuss findings and the impact upon student learning and behavior.

 School Wide PBS: Candidates will identify the PBS model being implemented at their respective schools.
 Programs will be evaluated and suggestions for improvements will be offered.

 - Outcomes: 1,2,6,8

 Candidates will create a research analysis of a topic associated with behavior or classroom management.
 This research analysis will describe all aspects of the identified behavior, discipline strategy, approach, theory, issue or program.